souryadey/predefinedsparse-nnets/README.md

 - [Reuters RCV1 v2](./dataset_RCV1/) - Links to download and methods to process this dataset are given in [data_loadstore](./data_loadstore.py)
 - [TIMIT](https://catalog.ldc.upenn.edu/LDC93S1): Not freely available, hence not provided.

 <br>**Further research details**: Our group at USC has been reseaching and developing pre-defined sparsity starting from 2016.
 Our other publications can be found [here](https://hal.usc.edu/publications.html).
-An associated effort - the development of synthetic datasets for classifying Morse code symbols - can be found [here](https://github.com/usc-hal/morse-dataset).
+You can also check out my [website](https://souryadey.github.io/) for other deep learning projects and details.